 For the Dipping Sauce

-- 6 ounces avocado, scooped out of a medium avocado with a spoon (about 1 cup of fruit)
+8 ounces avocado, scooped out of large avocado with a spoon (a little more than a cup of fruit)

-- 1 jalapeño pepper, stem end trimmed, rough chopped (including seeds)
+1/2 - 1 jalapeño pepper, stem end trimmed, rough chopped

-- Combine ingredients in a blender and puree until smooth.
-Taste for salt and adjust if needed.
+Combine ingredients, starting with 1/2 of a jalapeño (whether you leave or remove seeds is up to your heat tolerance) in a blender and puree until smooth.
+Taste for salt and heat and adjust, adding more jalapeño if needed.
 Transfer mixture to a bowl, cover with plastic wrap (pressing down so plastic is touching the surface of the mixture) and refrigerate until needed.

 For the “Cocktail” shrimp